In this Article

 - Take small portions of the mixture and shape into patties.

-- Coat with rava and fry in a shallow pan until both sides are golden-brown.
+- Coat with rava and fry in a shallow pan until both sides are golden brown.
+Serve with ketchup or chutney.

 5. Soya Chunks Fry